nyguerrillagirl/100-days-of-code/log.md

 |22.
 System Design [Book]|12/10/2024| | * |
 |23.
 Strangers in Their Own Land [Book]|12/9/2024| | * |

+### Day 95: December 30, 2024 (Monday)

+- Data Camp -
+  - Intermediate Python
+  - Introduction to Data Visualization with Plotly Course
+  - Practice
+- Started working on Module 3/4 in Course 3/8 [Connect and Protect] in Google Cybersecurity Professional Certificate

 ### Day 94: December 29, 2024 (Sunday)
 - Topic to Explore: How to create and use Python virtual environments